postsharp/Metalama.Documentation/content/conceptual/using/adding-aspects-with-fabrics.md

 To add the Logging aspect (`LogAttribute`) to all the methods that appear in types within namespaces that start with the prefix `Outer.Inner` and all the child types located in any descendant namespace, use the following fabric.

 [!metalama-test  ~/code/DebugDemo2/Fabric2.cs tabs="target"]

-In this fabric, we use the `GlobalNamespace.GetDescendant` method to get all the children's namespace of the given namespace (in this case, `Outer.Inner`).
-The first `SelectMany` calls get all the types in these namespaces, and the inner `SelectMany` call gets all the methods in these types.
+In this fabric, we use the `GlobalNamespace.GetDescendant` method to retrieve all child namespaces of the given namespace (in this case, `Outer.Inner`).
+The first `SelectMany` call retrieves all the types in these namespaces, and the subsequent `SelectMany` call retrieves all the methods in these types.
 This results in an `IAspectReceiver<IMethod>`.
-So the final call <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspectIfEligible*> adds the `Log` aspect to all eligible methods.
+The final call to <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspectIfEligible*> adds the `Log` aspect to all eligible methods.

 ### Example 4: Adding the `Log` aspect only to derived classes of a given class

-Sometimes you may not need or want to add aspects to all the types but only to a class and its derived types.
-The following fabric shows how you can add those.
-In this example fabric, you see how to get the derived types of a given type and how to add aspects to them.
+Sometimes you may not need or want to add aspects to all types, but only to a class and its derived types.
+The following fabric shows how you can accomplish this.
+In this example fabric, you will see how to get the derived types of a given type and how to add aspects to them.

 [!metalama-test ~/code/Metalama.Documentation.QuickStart.Fabrics.2/AddLoggingToChildrenFabric.cs tabs="target"]

 > [!div class="see-also"]
 > <xref:video-fabrics-and-inheritance>
 > <xref:fabrics-adding-aspects>